 Then again, maybe it is.

 So there you have it.
-Chances are you are honestly and truly 50 percent responsible for what’s going wrong in your marriage even though you absolutely don’t see it that way and would never want to admit it.
-Chances are you are enabling the dysfunction.
+Chances are, even though marriage is hard, you are honestly and truly 50 percent responsible for what’s going wrong in your marriage.
+I know you absolutely don’t see it that way and would never want to admit it, but we can change ourselves and improve things.
+Chances are you are enabling the dysfunction in some way.
 And chances are that when you get remarried again that the same thing will happen with your new relationship.
 The divorce rate in second marriages is actually higher—around 67 percent—than in first marriages.

 So if divorce isn’t the solution and an unhappy marriage isn’t the solution, what is?